 Simply unplug cable connectors as it shown on the following picture.

-Lift up the motherboard on the right side and start removing it from the laptop.
+Lift up the motherboard on the right side and start removing it.

 Remove the motherboard.

-In a Dell Inspiron 1545 laptop the DC power jack attached to a separate board.
+In a Dell Inspiron 1545 the DC power jack attached to a separate board.

 By the way, the CMOS battery also can be accessed on the bottom side of the motherboard.